 Anne mentions atom bombs in chapter 1, while discussing with George what George's father is doing on Kirrin Island.

 Mr Curton (Martin's father) mentions near the start of chapter 7 that they have "a fine television set" which in chapter 9 they watch a show on.
 It was only in 1946 that BBC television reopened after the war.

 This book first published in 1947.

 How on Earth are the secret tunnels from Kirrin Island to the mainland not always submerged?
-Them being accessible at low tide implies they are above low tide, meaning there should be a visible causeway to the island.
+Them being accessible at low tide implies they are above low tide, meaning there should be a visible causeway to the island – which could be used to access the island by walking along the top of it.
 This doesn't cause a problem with the timeline, but is significantly problematic for other reasons.

 Book starts with planning the trip, six days before they leave for

 out, they are being allowed to go camping "in spite of